Ephemeral by default. Persistent by choice.

 • Memory-only handling during active transfer

-• Optional client-side encryption
+• End-to-end client-side encryption on by default

 • Resumable behavior in supported environments